bauer-alex/fuzzyclara/paper/paper.md

 A variety of medoid-based fuzzy clustering methods are further available in packages `vegclust` [@R_vegclust] and `fclust` [@R_fclust].

-All of the above implementations have in common that they either allow for the application of fuzzy clustering or of subsampling approaches, but not both simultaneously.
+All above implementations either allow for the application of fuzzy clustering or of subsampling approaches, but not both simultaneously.
-While the `fuzzyclara` package includes the option to perform hard clustering using the classical PAM algorithm and to use all implemented algorithms with any kind of (dis)similarity metric,
-(which are used by `proxy::dist`) or use a self-defined metric.--> the package also allows for simultaneously analyzing large and fuzzy data, by combining the CLARA / CLARANS algorithms with the fuzzy-k-medoids algorithm by @krishnapuram_1999.
+While the `fuzzyclara` package includes the option to perform hard clustering using the classical PAM algorithm and to use all implemented algorithms with any kind of (dis)similarity metric, the package also allows for simultaneously analyzing large and fuzzy data, by combining the CLARA / CLARANS algorithms with the fuzzy-k-medoids algorithm by @krishnapuram_1999.
-Beyond this, the package provides routines to cover the whole workflow for real-world clustering applications, including the use of user-defined distance functions, the choice of the optimal number of clusters and diverse visualization techniques.
+The package further provides routines to cover the whole workflow for real-world clustering applications, including the use of user-defined distance functions.

 # Combination of fuzzy and CLARA clustering
-To combine the CLARA strategy with the principle of fuzzy clustering, we utilize the original CLARA clustering algorithm by @kaufman_rousseew_1986.
-The algorithm consists of the following steps, given a predefined number of $J$
+We combine the CLARA clustering algorithm of @kaufman_rousseew_1986 with the principle of fuzzy clustering.
+The original CLARA algorithm consists of the following steps, given a predefined number of $J$ clusters:
-clusters:

 1. Determination of $K$ random subsamples of the data \
 2. For each subsample $k = 1,..., K$: \